ruslanmv/Elements-of-Neural-Networks/README.md

 output_padding[1])
 ```

-# Conv3DTranspose layer
+### Conv3DTranspose layer

 Transposed convolution layer (sometimes called Deconvolution).
 The need for transposed convolutions generally arises from the desire to use a transformation going in the opposite direction of a normal convolution, i.e., from something that has the shape of the output of some convolution to something that has the shape of its input while maintaining a connectivity pattern that is compatible with said convolution.

-# Regularization layers
+# 4. Regularization layers

-# Dropout layer
+### Dropout layer

-**Dropout** is a technique used to prevent a model from overfitting.  **Dropout** works by randomly setting the outgoing edges of hidden units (neurons that make up hidden **layers**) to 0 at each update of the training phase
+Dropout is a technique used to prevent a model from overfitting.  **Dropout** works by randomly setting the outgoing edges of hidden units (neurons that make up hidden **layers**) to 0 at each update of the training phase

 Applies Dropout to the input.